jungho/k8s-bootcamp/monitoring-logging/oms/installing_oms.md

 #from within the oms directory execute this script below.
 It will ask you for the OMS workspace ID and key.
 ./secret-gen.sh

 #the script will generate the omsagentsecret.yaml file.
-Create the secret on your cluster usin this manifest.
+Create the secret on your cluster using this manifest.
 kubectl create -f omsagentsecret.yaml

 #Now you can deploy the OMS agent.